Maps Documentation

 Zoom

-Toggle to enable zoom functionality on the visualization.
+Enable or disable zoom functionality on the visualization.

 Show zoom level - Toggle to display the current zoom level on the visualization.